Welcome Message

 会長

-The meeting’s theme is “Toward the Next 50 Years: Shaping the Future of Myeloma Treatment Together.”
+The theme of this conference is “Toward the Next 50 Years: Shaping the Future of Myeloma Treatment Together.”